stimulsoft/Samples-Dashboards.PHP/README.md

 * [Showing a Dashboard in the Viewer using JavaScript](https://github.com/stimulsoft/Samples-Dashboards.PHP/blob/main/Showing%20a%20Dashboard%20in%20the%20Viewer%20using%20JavaScript.php)
 * [Using SQL Data Sources](https://github.com/stimulsoft/Samples-Dashboards.PHP/blob/main/Using%20SQL%20Data%20Sources.php)

-For all the examples, one event handler has been created with all the necessary events:
+One event handler has been created with all the necessary events for each example:
 * [handler.php](https://github.com/stimulsoft/Samples-Dashboards.PHP/blob/main/handler.php)

 ## Running samples